-The Standard Visitor Visa allows non-EEA nationals to come to the UK for a short stay for a number of permissible reasons:
+The standard visa will allow visitors to come to the UK for up to 6 months and allows visitors to come to the UK for a short stay for a number of permissible reasons:

 - Tourism & leisure, for example on holiday or to see your family and friends